Kong/docs.konghq.com/app/contributing/markdown-rules.md

 * <i class="fa fa-check"></i> Good URL: /gateway/2.7.x/get-started/comprehensive/protect-services/?tab=using-deck-yaml#validate-rate-limiting
 * <i class="fa fa-times"></i> Bad URL: /gateway/2.7.x/get-started/comprehensive/protect-services/#validate-rate-limiting/?tab=using-deck-yaml

-### Tabs for codeblocks
+### Tabs for code blocks

 A specialized use of navtabs is the `codeblock` style.
-This creates copyable tabbed codeblocks for easy code comparison and better use of space.
+This creates copyable tabbed code blocks for easy code comparison and better use of space.

 {:.important}
-> **Important:** Codeblock tabs must contain codeblocks and **nothing else** -- not even extra blank lines.
+> **Important:** Code block tabs must contain code blocks and **nothing else** -- not even extra blank lines.

-To create a tabbed codeblock, set the `codeblock` class in the first element when creating a `navtabs` group:
+To create a tabbed code block, set the `codeblock` class in the first element when creating a `navtabs` group:

 {% raw %}